TinuraD/TinuraD/Readme.md

 - I live in : Sri Lanka 🇱🇰
 - I’m currently learning from : Maliyadeva College
-- I’m looking to collaborate on: Github
+- I’m looking to collaborate on : Github

 <div align="center">